Effective Website Design Needs Sales-Focused Content

-Old, inaccurate and poor quality images, graphics and creative copy are “bad for business”.
-Website content developed without a strategy in place takes up space but doesn’t peak a prospect’s interest or give them compelling reason to work with your organization.
+Old, inaccurate, and poor quality images, graphics, and creative copy are “bad for business”.
+Website content developed without a strategy in place takes up space but doesn’t pique a prospect’s interest or give them a compelling reason to work with your organization.

 Create Content That Increases Sales

 As much care should be given to creating website content as to the way it is displayed and accessed.
 So a website design should account for content on each page as well as content available off page, in the form of downloads.
 This is important because up to 80% of first-time visitors are not ready to buy – they are in the information gathering stage interested in understanding their options and the differences between available alternatives.
 In this stage of their decision-making process, they would like to find answers to their questions easily on your site but are not ready to speak with sales or be contacted by a rep yet.

 One effective user-centric website approach is to keep content on your website to a minimum, with just enough to tell your story and guide potential buyers to the next step in their decision cycle by easily finding what they need.
 To do so,

 · Use lots of white space to make it easy for scanning the major points on each page with short paragraphs, bullet points, and subheadings.

 · Populate pages with opportunities for greater detail using Call To Action Buttons, and content specific to a person’s interest.